History of British Airways in Timeline

 In November 2011, IAG announced an agreement in principle to purchase British Midland International from Lufthansa.

-March 2012: Sale of British Midland International completed
+March 2012: Sale of British Midland International Completed

 On 30 March 2012, the sale of British Midland International to IAG was completed for £172.5 million.
+The airline established a new subsidiary based at London City Airport operating Airbus A318s.

-May 2012: Olympic flame flight
+May 2012: British Airways flew the Olympic flame

-2012: Acquisition of British Midland International
+2012: BA acquired British Midland International

 2012: Official airline of the Summer Olympics and Paralympics